Electricity sector in Chile: Recent developments

 The Chilean government, as an additional response to secure electricity supply, proposed a new bill to the National Congress in August 2007.
 The main objective of this bill is to minimize the negative consequences derived from a generator's failure to meet its contracted supply obligations (i.e. due to bankruptcy).
 In such an event, the new law would mandate the rest of the generators to assume the obligations of the failed company.
 In addition, the National Energy Commission (CNE) has recently approved Resolution No.386, a new piece of legislation that will allow regulated final consumers to receive economic incentives to reduce their electricity demand.

-In 2008, a special law for non conventional renewable energy was approved (Ley 20.257), which requires that, from 2010 onwards, at least a 5% of the energy produced by the medium and large generator sector be from non conventional renewable energy sources.
+In 2008, a special law for non-conventional renewable energy was approved (Ley 20.257), which requires that, from 2010 onwards, at least a 5% of the energy produced by the medium and large generator sector be from non conventional renewable energy sources.
 This quota will increase by 0.5% per year from 2015 onward, to reach a 10% requirement in 2024.
 A 2015 report addresses the challenges of the system.
+In 2026, Chile allowed storage systems for 15-year time-of-day power supply auctions.